-In the upper grades, especially, you have several groups of students throughout the day.
-Chances are, you’re not taping student names to the desks, anyway.
+Especially in higher grade levels, you often have several groups of students throughout the day; chances are, you’re not taping student names to the desks anyway.
 You may, however, want to label the desks with numbers.
 Or, you can get creative and label them with symbols that match your subject matter.

-2. Remove cards as needed from the other deck so it matches the cards taped to the desks.
-You’ll use this for randomly assigning seats as students enter the room.
+- Remove cards as needed from the second deck so it matches the cards taped to the desks.
+When you’re done, shuffle this matching deck; you’ll use it to randomly assign seats as students enter the room on the first day.

 - When the kids come in the first day, have them pick a card as you greet them.
 “Good morning.
 Your seat is the one that matches this card.
 The rest of the directions are on the board.”
 (Here’s where you can find more detailed tips on the first five minutes of the first day of class.)

 - Once everyone is seated and working on their first assignment, collect the cards.
 Put them back into the deck and shuffle them; you can then use the deck again to randomly call on students for the rest of the class period.
 This will also help you set the expectation that any student may be called on at any time to answer a question.

 - As your students are working on their first-day assignments, label one copy of your blank seating chart with their names.
 This is one way to help you memorize students’ names as quickly as possible.
 It will also give a sense of order to the class as you’re getting to know the chemistry among students.
 Tell students that these will be their assigned seats until you’ve had a chance to make a more permanent seating chart.

 Note: This system is not perfect.
 (No system is perfect.)
 Among other things, the cards get grungy after a while.
 You’ll probably have to replace them a few times a year.
 What I like about this system, however, is that it keeps kids from sitting with the friends they walked in with, and it also keeps them from heading straight for the seats in the back of the room on the first day.